We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Once you’ve incorporated these foods, herbs, and supplements into your diet, you may want to consider taking your kidney support to the next level.

-This sample two-day kidney cleanse is thought to help strengthen your kidneys and detoxify your body, but there’s no research to support a cleansing action.
-This plan, however, utilizes foods to support kidney health.
+This sample 2-day kidney cleanse is thought to help strengthen your kidneys and detoxify your body, but there’s no research to support a cleansing action.
+This plan, however, uses foods to help support kidney health.

 - Breakfast: 8 ounces each fresh lemon, ginger, and beet juice, plus 1/4 cup sweetened, dried cranberries

 - Lunch: smoothie of 1 cup almond milk, 1/2 cup tofu, 1/2 cup spinach, 1/4 cup berries, 1/2 apple, and 2 tablespoons pumpkin seeds

 - Lunch: 1 cup hot millet topped with 1 cup fresh fruit and 2 tablespoons pumpkin seeds

 If you’re looking to help your kidneys cleanse your body, try slowly incorporating some of the suggestions above.

 As always, discuss any dietary or health changes with your doctor ahead of time — especially before doing a cleanse of any kind.